-- Perform Otoscopic Examination

-Align end of Probe Tube with the left end of the appropriate guide
+1. Perform Otoscopic Examination 2.
+Align end of Probe Tube with the

-- Align tube marker with the red marker above
+- left end of the appropriate guide 3.
+Align tube marker with the red marker above

 - 4. Place Probe Tube in ear canal

 - 5. Confirm placement with Otoscope

 - 6. Perform Live Speech Mapping & REM

 - 2. Basic Diagnostics. - a.
 Using your audiometer, measure and record the following values: - b.
 Pure Tone Air and Bone conduction thresholds. - c.
 Narrow Band Noise or Pure Tone UCL at 500, 1000, 2000 and 4000 Hz. - d.
 Other tests if needed in your practice or jurisdiction. - 3.
-Position patient as described earlier in this manual on page 42. - 4.
-Calibrate Probe Tube as described earlier in this manual on page 43. - 5.
-Option 1: Measure and place the probe tube in the ear canal.
-(Use chart to the left). - Option 2: Use the probe tube depth guide to accurately place the probe tube. - 7.
+Position patient as described earlier in this manual on page 52. - 4.
+Calibrate Probe Tube as described earlier in this manual on page 53. - 5.
+Measure and place the probe tube in the ear canal.
+(Use chart to the left). - 6.
 Complete a Live Speech Mapping measurement UNAIDED (RUER). - a.
 ISTS or file input - b.
 Peak Measures - c.
 1/3 Octave resolution

-- 8. Carefully place the hearing instrument in the ear without disturbing the probe tube. - 9.
-Complete a Live Speech Mapping measurement AIDED (LSM). - 10.
+- 7. Carefully place the hearing instrument in the ear without disturbing the probe tube. - 8.
+Complete a Live Speech Mapping measurement AIDED (LSM). - 9.
 Using the On-Top mode, make any adjustments needed to the hearing instrument so that: - a.
 The LSM curve for Quiet Speech (50 dB) is at the bottom of the white modified speech spectrum (canoe). - b.
 The LSM curve for Conversational Speech (65 dB) should be within the white modified speech spectrum. - c.
 The LSM curve for loud sounds (80 dB) (very loud speech, clapping hands, etc.) is approximately 10 dB below the UCL curve.